Where are the songs of Spring? (You might well ask.)

 When weeds, in wheels, shoot long and lovely and lush.

-The darling bud’s not even a suggestion
+The darling bud’s not ready for the task

 The lark ascending but a darkling thrush.